Bogd Khanate of Mongolia

 The treaty did contain one significant feature which the Chinese were later to turn to their advantage; the right to appoint a high commissioner to Urga (now known as Ulaanbaatar) and deputy high commissioners to Uliastai, Khovd City, and Kyakhta.
 This provided a senior political presence in Mongolia, which had been lacking.

 The outbreak of World War I in 1914 forced Russia to focus his energies on Europe.
 By mid-1915, Russia's military position had deteriorated so much that the government had to neglect his Asian interests.
-China soon exploited Russia's distractions, which worsened dramatically following the Bolshevik Revolution in 1917.
+China soon exploited the Russian Empire's distractions, which worsened dramatically following the Bolshevik Revolution in 1917.

 In December 1915, Yuan Shikai, the President of the Republic of China, sent gifts to the Bogd Khaan and his wife.
 In response, the Bogd Khaan dispatched a delegation of 30 individuals to Beijing, bearing gifts for Yuan: four white horses and two camels, while his wife Ekh Dagina sent four black horses and two camels.
 Yuan Shikai, now the self-proclaimed ruler of a restored Empire of China, personally received the delegation on February 10, 1916.
 In China, this was interpreted within the traditional tributary system, where missions with gifts to Chinese rulers were seen as signs of submission.
 Consequently, Chinese sources claimed that a year later, the Bogd Khaan agreed to participate in an investiture ceremony, a formal Qing ritual where frontier nobles received imperial appointments.
 Yuan Shikai awarded him China’s highest decoration of merit, and other senior Mongolian princes received significant decorations as well.